rikvdkleij/intellij-haskell/README.md

 - Install this plugin.
 Make sure no other Haskell plugin is installed in IntelliJ;
 - Install latest version of [Stack](https://github.com/commercialhaskell/stack)
 - Install latest versions of [Hindent](https://github.com/chrisdone/hindent) and [Stylish-Haskell](https://github.com/jaspervdj/stylish-haskell).
-    Notice that currently latest version of Hindent is not on Stackage LTS.
+    Note that currently the latest version of Hindent is not on Stackage LTS.
 You have to install version of Hindent > 5.0, for example by: `stack install --resolver nightly-2016-11-06 hindent`
     Set file paths to `hindent` and `stylish-haskell` in the `Settings`/`Other Settings`/`Haskell`.
+- Setup the project:
  - Make sure your Stack project builds without errors.
 Preferably by using: `stack build --test --haddock --fast`;
-- After your project is built, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;
+ - After your project is built successfully, import project in IntelliJ by using `File`/`New`/`Project from Existing Sources..` from the IntelliJ menu;
  - In the `New Project` wizard select `Import project from external module` and check `Haskell Stack importer`;
  - In next page of wizard configure `Project SDK` by configuring `Haskell Tool Stack` with selecting path to `stack` binary, e.g. `/usr/local/bin/stack`;
  - Finish wizard and project will be opened;
  - Wizard will try to automatically configure which folders are sources, test and which to exclude;
  - Plugin will automatically build Intero, Haskell-docs and HLint to prevent incompatibility issues.
 Those tools are built against Stackage release defined in project's `stack.yaml`;
   If you want to use later version of tool, you will have to build tool manually in project's folder by using `stack build`;
  - Check `Project structure`/`Project settings`/`Modules` which folders to exclude (like `.stack-work` and `dist`) and which folders are `Source` and `Test` (normally `src` and `test`);
  - Plugin will automatically download library sources (since Stack version 1.2.1 also for test dependencies).
 They will be added as source libraries to module.
     This option gives you nice navigation features through libraries.
 Sources are downloaded to folder `ideaHaskellLib` inside root of project
  - After changes to dependencies you can download them again by using `Tools`/`Download Haskell library sources`.
  - The `Event Log` will display what's going on in the background.
 Useful when something fails;
  - In the background for each Haskell project two Stack repls are running.
 You can restart them by `Tools`/`Restart Haskell Stack repls`.
     When you make large changes to `stack.yaml` or Cabal file, you have to restart IntelliJ project;